eprbell/rp2/docs/user_faq.md

 ## Tax Scenarios

 ### What Events Are Taxable?
 Selling, swapping, donating, mining, staking, earning cryptocurrency are some common taxable events.
 For an up-to-date list in any given year, ask your tax professional.
-For additional information on taxable events, read [CoinTracker's summary on crypto taxes](https://www.cointracker.io/blog/what-tax-forms-should-crypto-holders-file).
+For additional information on taxable events read the [Cryptocurrency Tax FAQ](https://www.reddit.com/r/CryptoTax/comments/re6jal/cryptocurrency_tax_faq/) on Reddit and [CoinTracker's summary on crypto taxes](https://www.cointracker.io/blog/what-tax-forms-should-crypto-holders-file).

 ### How to Handle Conversion of a Cryptocurrency to Another?
 Converting from one cryptocurrency to another can be captured in RP2 by splitting the original transaction into two: the first is a SELL-type transaction that describes selling the initial cryptocurrency into fiat.
 The second one is a BUY-type transaction that describes buying the final cryptocurrency using fiat.